Street Names and Nicknames for Alcohol

 What Are Common Terms for Alcohol?

 Alcohol slang terms include juice, sauce, hooch, vino, and liquid courage.
 Risk factors for alcoholism include genetics, underage drinking, expectations, and motivations for drinking.
-Treatment for an addiction may consist of detox, talk therapy, medications to help with cravings and self-help groups and can take place in traditional or luxury environments.
+Treatment for an addiction may consist of detox, talk therapy, medications to help with cravings and self-help groups, and can take place in traditional or luxury environments.

-Alcohol may not be widely considered a drug of abuse, but it definitely is.
-As a central nervous system depressant, alcohol is one of the most widely abused mind-altering substances.
+Alcohol is, by far, the most commonly used drug in the world.1 As a central nervous system depressant, alcohol is also one of the most widely abused mind-altering substances.
 Some statistics which demonstrate the extent of alcohol use and abuse include:

-- In 2015 alone, nearly 53% of people aged 12 and older reported using alcohol in the past month alone, with 67 million people reporting binge drinking in the past month.1
+- In 2017 alone, nearly 52% of people aged 12 and older reported using alcohol in the past month alone, with 67 million people reporting binge drinking in the past month.1

-- Almost 88,000 people die from alcohol-related health problems every year.
+- Over 88,000 people die from alcohol-related health problems every year.2

-These facts don’t even take into account the damage caused by driving under the influence.
-Alcohol impaired driving accounted for 30.8% of all driving fatalities in 2013.
-Alcohol’s consequences often extend beyond the user and into society.
+These facts don’t even take into account the damage caused by driving under the influence of alcohol.
+Alcohol impaired driving accounted for 29.3% of all driving fatalities in 2017.3 Alcohol’s consequences often extend beyond the user and into society.

-In less than five minutes, see if your loved one—or you—is addicted to alcohol.
+In less than five minutes, see if your loved one—or you—may be addicted to alcohol.
 Take our online confidential survey.

 Other Names for Alcohol

 Although many people call it by its given name or simply refer to specific types of alcohol, others get more creative when referencing alcoholic drinks.
-This may be because people either want a cute, familiar name for it or they are intentionally obscuring the reference because they don’t want others around them to know they are drinking, or for a host of other reasons.
+This may be because people either want a, familiar name for alcohol or they are intentionally obscuring the reference because they don’t want others around them to know they are drinking, or for a host of other reasons.

 - Hard stuff